1995parham-teaching/interviews/questions/README.md

     or CDN, to cache static and dynamic content closer to the browser.
 Once the browser finds the server on the Internet, it establishes a TCP connection with the server and if HTTPS is being used, a TLS handshake takes place to secure the communication.
-  - Browser sends the HTTP request to the server
+  - Browser sends the HTTP request to the server.
-  - Server processes request and sends back a response
+  - The server processes request and sends back a response.
   - Browser renders the content: As the browser is parsing and rendering the HTML, it is making additional requests to get Javascript, CSS, images, and data.
-It can do much of this in parallel
+It can do much of this in parallel.
 - How you can find the IP address of the server using its name?
 - What are the differences between TCP and UDP?
 - Flow Control vs Congestion Control